 The body appointed by the faculty can assign an individual initial package to students with exemptions or to students in exceptional individual circumstances.

-If this happens with a view to re-orientation to a different programme, the individual initial package is conditional until after the actual re-orientation within or outside of the institution.
+If a student reduces their study programme in accordance with the stipulations of article 5.3.4 with a view to re-orientation, the initial package remains unchanged.